by M. Biesinger (UWO)

 One excellent way to combat differential charging effects is to electrically isolate (or “float”) the entire sample from the specimen holder.
 This “specimen isolation” technique is similar to that used in secondary ion mass spectrometry and effectively makes the entire sample (both insulating, semi-conductive and conductive areas) behave non-conductively.
 Methods employed with good success here at Surface Science Western include mounting samples on non-conductive double sided tape or mounting on glass slides.

-The Kratos AXIS Ultra and Nova employ both a low electron flood gun as well as a set of sub-sample magnetic fields that return over-focussed and under-focussed photoelectrons (that are not being admitted through to the spectrometer) back to the surface of the sample.
+The Kratos AXIS Ultra and Nova employ both a low electron flood gun as well as a set of sub-sample magnetic fields that return over-focused and under-focused photoelectrons (that are not being admitted through to the spectrometer) back to the surface of the sample.
 This system has had excellent success in analyzing a wide range of insulating samples.

 M.A.
 Kelly, Analysing Insulators with XPS and AES, in: D. Briggs, J.T.
 Grant (Eds.)
 Surface Analysis by Auger and X-ray Photoelectron Spectroscopy, IM Publications, Chichester, 2003, pp. 191-210.